 About

 Hi, my name is Jeffrey HaoZe Yuan.
-I am from Princeton, New Jersey, and I study Cognitive Science and Psychology with an interest in Buddhist philosophy’s intersection with psychology.
+I am from Princeton, New Jersey, and I study Cognitive Science, Psychology, and Buddhist Studies with an interest in Buddhist philosophy’s intersection with psychology and anthropology.

-My interests mainly stem in understanding human meaning, happiness, and suffering.
-To explore these ideas, I often read books, study related philosophical ideas, and regularly muse on these ideas.
-A year ago, I spent 3 months solo backpacking Japan, Taiwan, and Vietnam in attempt to further my knowledge on these ideas.
+I research a philosophical yet pragmatic framework that attempts to make sense of human suffering, happiness, problems from the evolutionarily mismatch in modern society, and the meaning of life.
+To explore these ideas, I often read and think.
+A year ago, I spent 3 months solo backpacking Japan, Taiwan, and Vietnam in attempt to further my understandings.

 For my interest in human happiness, I firmly believe human connection is one of, if not the main requisite for a satisfying and happy life; and I believe the best catalyst at achieving human connection is food.
 In attempt to explore the realm of food and connection, I have cooked for most of my life, am obsessed about Chinese food, and previously opened a pop-up fine dining Sichuanese restaurant in my apartment with a 8-course tasting menu.